themesberg/flowbite/content/plugins/charts.md

 </script>
 {{< /example >}}

-## Bar chart
+## Bar chart 🚧

-## Pie chart
+## Pie chart 🚧

 ## Donut chart

-Set the JavaScript API option to `type: "donut"` to create a donut chart type and copy the options from the example below to style the elements such as the data series, legends and labels for the x and y axis.
+Set the JavaScript API option to `type: "donut"` to create a donut chart and copy the options from the example below to style the elements such as the data series, legends and labels for the X and Y axis.

 {{< example id="donut-chart-example" class="flex justify-center dark:bg-gray-900" github="plugins/charts.md" show_dark=true charts=true disable_init_js=true >}}
 <div class="max-w-md w-full bg-white rounded-lg shadow dark:bg-gray-800 p-4 md:p-6">